 Yep, the Russians.

-The governor hated communists, and so gave his permission.
+The governor hated communists, or whatever they were at the time, and so gave his permission.
 And soon construction began.

 But when Father Sarria found out about this, his face turned florid, his eyes bulged out, and he nearly leapt out of his frock.
 He ordered an immediate halt to the construction.
 A big argument broke out.
 And it was a tough argument to win for the enraged Father, because he was going up against the governor himself.
 But it wasn’t easy for the governor either, as he was going up against a highly respected leader of the Catholic Church.